Mold Inspections of HVAC Systems

 Hygienic Refurbishment of Air Handlers

-When visible mold or damaged fiberglass insulation is present inside air handlers or surface mold testing indicates that A/C ducts are colonized by mold growth, a full hygienic refurbishment of the air handler may be necessary.
+When visible mold or damaged fiberglass insulation is present inside air handlers or surface mold testing indicates that A/C ducts are colonized by mold growth, a full hygienic refurbishment and mold remediation may be necessary.
 Flex ducts, which are virtually impossible to adequately clean, probably should be replaced.

 A full hygienic refurbishment includes: